AnggaR96s/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.